usefulteam/jwt-auth/readme.txt

 3. Other error responses

 == Changelog ==
+= 1.4.0 =
+- Whitelist `/wp-json/wp/v2/*` by default.
+This will prevent the plugin from breaking the default WordPress administration (gutenberg, etc).
+- Bugfix: fix the problem with WordPress subdir installation.
+[See issue](https://github.com/usefulteam/jwt-auth/issues/2).

 = 1.3.0 =
 - **Filter Change**: `jwt_auth_valid_token_response` should only filter the $response array instead of the whole `WP_REST_Response`.
 Please check if you use this filter :)
 - README update about `jwt_auth_whitelist` filter usage.
 That filter should be added directly (without hook) OR inside `plugins_loaded`.
 Adding it to `init` (or after that) will not work.